JunboJ/formValidation/README.md

 # formValidation
-Simple form validation (in progress)
+Simple form validation using JS (in progress)